Sandeep-akula-01/Sandeep_Repo/README.md

 # Sandeep_Repo
-My First Repo for the Devops Learning
+My First Repo as a part of my devops learning.